We deliver our models in specially designed wooden crates. We have been delivering models in these for many years with great success.

 English Tea Clipper

-The Thermopylae was built in 1868 at the shipyard of Walter Hood & Co., Aberdeen, for George Thompson’s “White Star Line”.
+The Thermopylae was built in 1868 at the shipyard of Walter Hood & Co., Aberdeen, for George Thompson’s Aberdeen White Star Line.
 She measured 212.0 ft x 36.0 ft x 20.9 ft and 948 tons net.
-She was designed as an extreme clipper for the China tea trade and rigged as a three-masted ship.
+She was designed as an extreme clipper for the China tea trade with composite construction and rigged as a three-masted ship.

-quicker route not accessible to sailing ships, whose freights eventually fell so much that the tea trade was no longer profitable.
-So Thermopylae’s involvement in the China run was short lived, her last cargo of tea being carried in 1877.
+Fate was to thwart her owner’s hopes in the tea trade: in the year after she was launched, the Suez Canal was opened, allowing steamers to reach the Far East via the Mediterranean, a shorter and quicker route not accessible to sailing ships, whose freights eventually fell so much that the tea trade was no longer profitable.
+So Thermopylae’s involvement in the China run was short lived, her last cargo of tea being carried in 1881.

 Izak J H Hough Member of The Nautical Research Guild